 - Encyclopedia of applied linguistics - entries prepared by invited scholars from around the world.
 Each entry includes bibliographies and suggested readings.
 Great resource for getting overviews of topics new to you, for exploring methodologies and theories.

-- Routledge dictionary of language and linguistics
+- Routledge encyclopedia of second language acquisition

 - Sage research methods - This extensive database provides information on the full range of qualitative, quantitative, and mixed methods for the social and behavioral sciences.
 Includes tertiary sources such as encylcopedias as well as videos, book chapters, useful tools such as a Methods Map, and more